chrisaydat/skills-github-pages/index.md

 title: Welcome to my blog
 ---

-# Welcome to Chris's Webssite
+# Welcome to Chris's Website
 ## How to navigate Maestro Cloud
 ### Maestro cloud is QA Tool
 ### First put this command into your terminal